Zettlr/zettlr-docs/docs/en/guides/journal-latex-template.md

 # ... more contents ...
 ```

+!!! note

-> It is important that you use the absolute path, as Pandoc will always work in the directory of the file you are exporting, which may change depending on the file.
+    It is important that you use the absolute path, as Pandoc will always work in the directory of the file you are exporting, which may change depending on the file.

 ## Test the new Profile